amrox/conanw/README.md

 chmod +x conanw
 ```

+You probably also want to add `.conan-venv/` to your `.gitignore`.

+---

 The first time you run `conanw` it will download and install an isolated `conan`.
 Then it will act as a simple wrapper for that Conan installation.

 ```bash